-Other departments and/or employees may be called upon to report to or remain at work during emergencies, at the discretion of the Town Manager.
+In addition to these roles, oOther departments and/or employees may be called upon to report to or remain at work during emergencies, at the discretion of the Town Manager.

-- B. When Town offices and facilities are closed, essential emergency employees are required to report to work as directed by their supervisor or the Town Manager.
-Department heads, or their designees are responsible for scheduling their employees.
-They may also cancel or rescind previously approved paid time off for an essential emergency designated employee during an emergency situation. - C. In the case of nonexempt, non-emergency employees, only the time designated for a delayed opening or early closure is covered by the above policy.
+B.-When Town offices and facilities are closed, essential emergency employees are required to report to work as directed by their supervisor or the Town Manager.
+Department heads, or their designees, are responsible for scheduling their employees.
+They may also cancel or rescind previously approved paid time off for an essential emergency designated employee during an emergency situation.

+-In the case of nonexempt, non-emergency employees, only the time designated for a delayed opening or early closure is covered by the above policy.
 Employees shall not normally report prior to the delayed opening time, unless instructed by their supervisor to do so.
 Any additional time off must be covered by other paid time off.
 An announced early closing time is the earliest time at which an employee may leave work without being charged leave.
-Employees who choose to stay at work later than the early closing time shall not receive additional pay or time off. - D. If an employee was previously approved for paid time off and a weather closure occurs for the same day, no leave will be charged. - E. If the day of closure is the employee's regular day off, no additional time will be awarded unless the employee is required to report to work on the day of the closure.
+Employees who choose to stay at work later than the early closing time shall not receive additional pay or time off.